-Strawberry Jam Frozen Yogurt Popsicles are an easy, two-ingredient recipe, and perfect for a hot summer day.
-These sweet frozen treats can be customized with your favorite flavor combinations, and take just 5 minutes of prep time.
+Greek yogurt popsicles is an easy, two-ingredient recipe that's perfect for a hot summer day.
+These sweet frozen treats can be customized with your favorite flavor of jam and take just 5 minutes of prep.

 It's summer.
 It's hot out.
-There's nothing better than a sweet, frozen treat to combat the high temperatures outside.
-These strawberry jam frozen yogurt popsicles are an easy and healthy treat you'll be making on repeat all summer.
+There's nothing better than a sweet, frozen treat to combat the heat.
+These frozen Greek yogurt popsicles are the perfect solution.

 The best part?
-All you need are two simple ingredients - greek yogurt and your favorite flavor of jam.
-These popsicles turn out lightly sweetened and creamy, with fruity flavor that kids or adults will enjoy.
+All you need are two simple ingredients - Greek yogurt and your favorite flavor of jam (I used strawberry jam).
+These popsicles turn out lightly sweetened and creamy, with fruity flavor that kids and adults alike will enjoy.

 Ingredients and substitutions